Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Introduction

 \begin{lemma}[Ping-pong lemma] Let $G$ be a group acting on a set $X$ and let $a_1,a_2$ be elements of $G$.
 Suppose there exist pairwise disjoint subsets $A_1$, $B_1$, $A_2$ and $B_2$ such that $a_i(X\backslash A_i)\subset B_i$ for $i=1,2$.
 Then the elements $a_1$ and $a_2$ generate a free group on two generators. \end{lemma}

-The key to obtain the elements $a_i$ and the sets $A_i$, $B_i$ in the context of Theorem \ref{Tits} is to use that there exist in the group big contractions, which sends a large part of the space into a small part.
+The key to obtain the elements $a_i$ and the sets $A_i$, $B_i$ in the context of Theorem \ref{Tits} is to use that there exist big contractions in the group, which send a large part of the space into a small part.
 Let us give some details.
 If $A\subset K$ and $\epsilon >0$ we denote

 Most of the article is dedicated to prove the following proposition.

 \begin{proposition} Let $K$ be a compact subset of $\R$.
 Let $G$ be a subgroup of $\mathrm{Homeo}(K)$ whose elements are locally monotonic on $K$, and whose action on $K$ does not have an invariant probability measure.
 Then there exists an integer $p$ such that the following statement holds: for any $\ep>0$, there exist finite subsets $A$ and $B$ of $K$ of cardinal $p$ and an element $g$ of $G$ such that $g(K\backslash A^\ep)\subset B^\ep$. \end{proposition}